These smart plugs are your smart home's secret weapon

 Belkin Wemo Mini Smart Plug

 At $35, the new WeMo Mini is competitively priced, and its smaller design won't block adjacent outlets.
-Native compatibility with IFTTT, Nest, Google Assistant and Amazon's Alexa make it one of the better connected smart plugs you can buy.
+Despite a sometimes glitchy app, native compatibility with IFTTT, Nest, Apple HomeKit, Google Assistant and Amazon's Alexa make this plug one of the better connected smart plugs you can buy.

-Still, it isn't perfect for everyone.
-WeMo won't work with Apple HomeKit (or with Siri) without the WeMo Bridge accessory, which is sold separately.
-Worse, the WeMo app is still woefully glitchy at times.

 Read our Belkin Wemo Mini Smart Plug review.